What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 Myengdong – for shopping and being close to everything

-Pros: By choosing to stay in Myengdong you will literally be in the center of the action.
-Within walking distance from the area of the palaces, and also perfectly connected by subway or bus, this is the place to be when you are visiting Seoul for the first time.
+Pros: By staying in Myengdong, you will be in the center of the action.
+Within walking distance from the palace area and perfectly connected by subway or bus, this is the place to visit Seoul for the first time.

 The area used to be packed with shops and restaurants.
 From department stores to small local boutiques, this area has it all.
 You can find everything from traditional Korean souvenirs to the latest fashion trends.
 Plus, if you’re looking for a bargain, the numerous street vendors in Myeongdong are sure to have something that catches your eye.